 Why They’re Asking

-In a similar vein to the first point on this list, this question is meant to gauge how enthusiastic you are about the interviewer's company specifically — an enthusiastic employee is an engaged one.
+Similar to the general question about what you know about the company, this question is also meant to gauge how enthusiastic you are about the interviewer’s company specifically — because, remember, recruiters know that an enthusiastic employee is an engaged employee.

-And they‘re much more likely to go the extra mile when push comes to shove.
-They want to know that you’re a good fit.
-If you can‘t specifically articulate why that’s the case, then they'll probably pass on you.
+When push comes to shove, engaged employees are much more likely to go the extra mile.
+Hiring managers want to know that you’re a good fit, and if you can’t articulate why that’s the case, then they’ll probably pass on you.

 How to Answer

-Even if your interviewer doesn‘t ask you this question, it’s a strong way to begin or end your meeting.
+Even if your interviewer doesn’t ask you this question, bringing up some of these points can be a strong way to begin or end your conversation.

 Sample Answer